Blog

 docker run -p 8080:8080 myapp:v1.0.0

-Use semantic version tags rather than relying on the `latest` tag.
-The `latest` tag creates ambiguity about which version runs in production and complicates rollback procedures when issues arise.
-Teams adopting GitOps practices tag images with commit SHAs or release versions for complete traceability.
+Use semantic version tags rather than relying on the latest tag.
+The latest tag creates ambiguity about which version runs in production and complicates rollback procedures when incidents occur.
+Teams adopting GitOps practices tag images with commit SHAs for complete traceability.

 Kubernetes clusters pull images from container registries, which must be accessible from the cluster's network.
-Container registries can be used in various ways, using DockerHub, Google Container Registry, Amazon ECR, or a private registry.
+You can use DockerHub, Google Container Registry, Amazon ECR, or a private registry.

 docker tag myapp:v1.0.0 registry.example.com/myapp:v1.0.0